 Am I allowed to home educate my child?

 It is possible to teach a child at home on a full or part-time basis at any time, as long as the child is not subject to a School Attendance Order.
-The parent does not need the agreement of the school or Local Authority to home educate your child.
+Parents do not need the consent of the school or local authority.

 Children with an EHCP can be educated at home.
-If the provision of home education is named in the EHCP, the Local Authority is under an obligation to arrange that education for the child.
-In some cases, it might be best for both the parent and Local Authority to make provision for the child.
-A parent can request a statutory assessment or reassessment of their child’s needs in the same way as a child attending a school.
+If the provision of home education is named in the EHCP, the local authority is under an obligation to arrange that education for the child.
+In some cases, it might be best for both the parent and local authority to make provision for the child.
+A parent can request a statutory assessment or reassessment of their child's needs in the same way as a child attending school.
 See our page on Special Educational Needs for more information.

 The law says I must provide ‘suitable education’.
 What does this mean?